Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: Estimating fiscal multipliers

 Both approaches start with carefully motivated identifying assumptions, yet both approaches lead to different conclusions regarding the effects of tax and spending shocks.
-In particular, using the fiscal proxy leads to a large tax multiplier while the non-fiscal proxy leads to a large spending multiplier.
-This difference indicates that at least one of the identifying proxy exogeneity assumptions is invalid.\footnote{ Figure \ref{fig:motivation} shows the estimated tax shocks using the tax proxy in comparison to the estimated output shocks using the TFP proxy.
-The correlation between both shocks is not affected by the zero restrictions and indicates that at least one of the identifying proxy exogeneity assumptions is invalid.} However, both approaches rely on the exogeneity assumptions to identify the SVAR and hence, cannot detect or update invalid proxy exogeneity assumptions.
-Our proposed model fills this gap since it allows to evaluate the empirical support for the exogeneity assumptions and thus helps in understanding diverging findings regarding the size of fiscal multipliers between the fiscal and non-fiscal approach.
+In particular, the fiscal proxy leads to a large tax multiplier while the non-fiscal proxy leads to a large spending multiplier.
+This difference indicates that at least one of the identifying proxy exogeneity assumptions is invalid.\footnote{ In principal, the differences could be driven by the different zero restrictions.
+However, computing the tax shocks based on the tax proxy and the output shocks based on the TFP proxy leads to correlated shocks.
+This correlation is not affected by the zero restrictions and indicates that the different results are indeed driven by invalid proxies.} However, both approaches rely on the exogeneity assumptions to identify the SVAR and hence, cannot detect endogenous proxies.
+Our model fills this gap since it allows to evaluate the empirical support for the exogeneity assumptions and thus helps in understanding diverging findings regarding the size of fiscal multipliers between the fiscal and non-fiscal approach.

+Besides the tax and TFP proxies, we use the growth rate of military spending per head of population as a proxy $z_{g,t}$ for government spending shocks. \cite{Hall2009,Barro2011,Miyamoto2019}, amongst others, use military spending to identify exogenous government spending shocks.
+Changes in military spending are often large and regularly respond to foreign policy developments, suggesting that these changes are exogenous in the sense that they are less likely to be driven by domestic cyclical forces.

-In particular, we estimate the SVAR in Equation (\ref{eq: SVAR application}) using the non-Gaussian proxy weighting approach without any zero restrictions on the response of government spending.
-We normalize both proxies to mean zero and unit variance and use the following four proxy weighting moment conditions
+We estimate the SVAR in Equation (\ref{eq: SVAR application}) using the non-Gaussian proxy weighting approach without any zero restrictions on the response of government spending.
+We normalize all proxies to mean zero and unit variance and use the proxy weighting moment conditions